Code of Professional Practice

 1. Scope and Purpose

-This Code of Professional Practice defines the professional standards and principles expected of all members of the Market Research Chartered Association (MRCA).
+This Code of Professional Practice defines the professional standards and principles expected of all members of the MRCA Association.

 It applies to all professional activities conducted by members within the scope of market research and fieldwork, including quantitative, qualitative, hybrid and operational practices.